18F/eng-hiring/_guide/_pages/phone-screens.md

 - "In inclusive work environments, employees feel a sense of belonging within the organization and feel that their voices are heard.
 How do you foster a culture of belonging?
 What organizational cultures in workplaces do you admire, and why?"
 - "Can you tell me about a time you’ve worked with or for communities different than your own, and what did you learn?"
+- "How have you played a part, either professionally or personally, in making others feel welcome, included, and empowered?"

 #### Agility and agile methods

 We are an agile organization.
 We start our projects by exploring the problem space and performing research to see if we’re solving the right problem.
 As projects advance, we repeatedly check-in with experts — the end-users — to see if our understanding of the problem and our current proposed solution are correct, and be able to adjust or pivot if we need to change course.

-- "- "Can you tell me about a time when a project changed and you had to reset expectations for your work?"
+- "Can you tell me about a time when a project changed and you had to reset expectations for your work?"
 - "Can you tell me about your experience with agile methods and practices and how they affected your work?"

 #### Remote and distributed work

 We are a remote-first organization.
-Even if you plan to work in one of our offices when they re-open, you will be working with project teams which are geographically distributed.
-Under normal circumstances, you will be asked to travel occasionally (a few times a year) for 2-3 day periods to hold in-person workshops with project teams.
+Even if you plan to work in one of our offices, you will be working with project teams which are geographically distributed.
+When it is safe to do so, you will be asked to travel occasionally (a few times a year) for 2-3 day periods to participate in workshops more often than not to DC, with a day of travel on either end, depending on where you’re coming from.
+The time spent in transit is considered part of your work day.

-- "Have you ever worked with a remote/distributed team before?
-If so, how did you overcome any communication challenges and barriers?
-If not, how would you approach it?"
+- "How did you overcome any communication challenges and barriers in a remote work environment?"
-- "What do you think are the crucial skills, tools, and resources needed to make a remote-first team collaborative?"
+- "What do you think are the crucial skills needed to make a remote-first team collaborative?"

 ### Give the candidate space to interview us